reckel-jm/cantara/README.md

 flatpak install cantara
 ```

+Go to the [release section](https://github.com/reckel-jm/cantara/releases/) on Github to download the binaries for a productive use of the software.
+The master branch of this repository contains the latest commits which were already tested and **should** work, but are not officially released yet.
+If you clone from master, you might expect bugs, misbehavior or other errors when running the application.
+If you find any of them, please feel free to report them as a Github issue!

-## Download and Installation
+## Compile and run Cantara manually

-There are various ways how to download and install Cantara.
-For a detailed explenation, please check out the docs.
-[In the "Releases" section of this repository](https://github.com/reckel-jm/cantara/releases) there are several binary downloads for different operating system.
-You can also find Cantara in the [Snap Store](https://snapcraft.io/cantara).
-Use the 'edge' channel to get the build from the last master commit of this repository.

 If you would like to compile the latest not stable state in the master branch, you need to do the following:

  1. Download and install the [Lazarus IDE](https://www.lazarus-ide.org) – either via your distribution or their homepage.
- 2. Clone the Github repository:
+ 2. Clone the Github repository with its submodules (they are needed for building):

-    `git clone git@github.com:reckel-jm/cantara.git`
+    `git clone --recurse-submodules git@github.com:reckel-jm/cantara.git`

- 3. Open the `lazarus.lpi` file *as a project* in Lazarus and compile it **or** use `lazbuild` for the compilation via the command line:
+ 3. Open the `lazarus.lpi` file *as a project* in Lazarus and compile it **or** use `lazbuild` for the compilation via the command line to compile the used packages first and then compile the Cantara project itself:

-   `lazbuild -B Cantara.lpi`
+   `lazbuild -B src/bgrabitmap/bgrabitmap/bgrabitmappack.lpk && lazbuild -B src/metadarkstyle/metadarkstyle.lpk && lazbuild -B src/Cantara.lpi && lazbuild -B src/Cantara.lpi`

-On Linux, you can change the used graphical framework via the `--ws=qt5` or `--ws=gtk2` option.
+On Linux, you can change the used graphical framework via the `--ws=qt6` `--ws=qt5` or `--ws=gtk2` option.
+In addition, you can build the projekt via `make`.

+> [!WARNING]
-**Warning: The state of the master branch is not stable and not ready for productive use yet!
-If you want a stable version, please go to the [releases section](releases/).**
+> The state of the master branch is not stable and not ready for productive use!
+If you want a stable version, please go to the [releases section](releases/).

 ## Song templates
 Please consult the [documentation](https://www.cantara.app/tutorial/where-to-get-the-songs/) for learning which song formats are supported and where to get songs from.